NOX – Dining in the Dark

 The dishes were served in those 铁板 feel-alike plate, with four small porcelain bowls in the middle.
 It is funny lah, Rae say one of the dishes is soup which I thought it was egg.
 I decided not to reveal ALL of what I have because it will spoil your fun.
 So if this post intrigued you, try it yourself.

-Second course came almost immediately.
+Main course came almost immediately.
 I was reaching for my fork and spoon.
 I don’t know which one is my fork, which one is my spoon.
 I got my hands dirtied by touching them.

 Me:”How you know which one is fork, which one is spoon ah?”